anithselva/ml_prediction_service/README.md

 ### Environment and Secrets

 Currently, environment names and secrets are hardcoded into the repo.
 This should not be the case.
 They should be passed into the container via a secrets management service, and then propagated into the code through ENV variables.

+## Points of Failure:

+(1) Race Condition: Prediction Engine assumes that the UUID entry and corresponding raw img data is stored in the database.
+This is populated by the server upon POST request.
+This order, however, is not guaranteed and is not currently handled by the system

+(2) Failure to Populate the Database: Case where the UUID is enqueued onto the MQ, but the database input entry failed.
+In thie case, the Prediction Engine is not able to service the UUID prediction and will error out.
+This case is also not handled by the prediction engines

 # Appendix